ngshiheng/six-percent/README.md

 > How to start buying or investing?

 -   You need an ASNB account in order to start investing.
--   You can perform all the transactions (including opening an account) at any ASNB branches or agents.
+-   You can perform all the transactions (including opening an account) at any ASNB branch or agent.